samayo/bulletproof/README.md

 ````

 #### Getting Properties
-Methods for getting image info before and/or after upload.
+Methods for getting image info before and / or after upload.
 ````php
 // get the provided or auto-generated image name
 $image->getName();